-Table 3 shows the mean annual streamflows estimated from SWAT model and derived from the runoff elasticities in the baseline, low flow, and recent periods.
-The mean annual streamflow derived from the runoff elasticities method was identical as the observed naturalized flow in the baseline period because the runoff elasticities were cal-

-25 culated using the data in that period.
-The mean annual streamflows derived from the runoff elasticities and estimated from SWAT model match well with the observed naturalized streamflow in the low flow period, with about 4 % relative errors (Table 3).
-The observed naturalized streamflow in the low flow period was 27 % below the streamflow in the baseline period.
-Both the SWAT model simulation and runoff elasticities estimates captured the low flow, showing 26 and 24 % reduction of natural streamflow respectively.
-In the recent period, the SWAT model showed a 12 % reduction and the runoff elasticities method estimated a 14 % reduction from the natural streamflow in the baseline period.
-The natural streamflow in the recent period was lower than that in the
+Table 3 shows the mean annual streamflows estimated from the SWAT model and derived from the runoff elasticities in the baseline, low-flow, and recent periods.
+The mean annual streamflow derived from the runoff elasticities method was identical to the observed naturalized flow in the baseline period because the runoff elasticities were calculated using the data in that period.
+The mean annual streamflows derived from the runoff elasticities and estimated from the SWAT model match well with the observed naturalized streamflow in the low-flow period, with about 4 % relative errors (Table 3).
+The observed naturalized streamflow in the low-flow period was 27 % below the streamflow in the baseline period.
+Both the SWAT model simulation and runoff elasticities estimates captured the low flow, showing a 26% and 24 % reduction in natural streamflow, respectively.
+In the recent period, the SWAT model showed a 12% reduction and the runoff elasticities method estimated a 14% reduction from the natural streamflow in the baseline period.
+The natural streamflow in the recent period was lower than that in the baseline period but higher than that in the low-flow period.
+Both the SWAT simulations and runoff elasticity estimates show that about half the reduction amount in the lowflow period has recovered in the recent period.
+The amount of natural streamflow recovery is about 13% of the mean annual steamflow in the baseline period (Table 3), which may have helped to replenish the drying river in the recent period.